Occurance404/system-entropy/HOW_TO_RUN.md

 # Avoid tool-calling bottlenecks (falls back to text-based JSON tool calls).
 export REQUEST_TOOLS=auto      # auto|off|on

+# Optional: feed validator failures back into the agent context (can improve completion rates).
+export VALIDATION_FEEDBACK=off # off|on

 # Optional: do not block writes that look like secrets (be careful).
 export SECRETS_POLICY=warn     # block|warn|off
 ```